lance36/LabAnsible/LabAnsibleDockerPlugin/README.md

 ansible -m ping rhel

 # install NFS utils on RHEL Host with ansible playbook  (change into repository directory!)
-ansible-playbook install-nfs-utils.yml
+ansible-playbook 1-install-nfs-utils.yml

 # run playbook for single volume just to try it out
-ansible-playbook flexvol-create.yml
+ansible-playbook 2-flexvol-create.yml

-# run role to configure ONTAP cluster (inspect it in VSCODE to see what it does!)
+# run role to configure a new SVM (inspect it in VSCODE to see what it does!)
+ansible-playbook 3-svm-role.yml

+# run role to remove the mounted resources & delete the SVM
-ansible-playbook cluster-role.yml
+ansible-playbook 4-svm-cleanup.yml